NoosWare/List_repositories/README.md

 **Description:**

 Tutorials using Noos API with ROS to show the compatibility.
-It includes examples like SLAM using a rover with the rplidar v2, how to do a simple loop or use a vision_batch service.
+It includes examples like `SLAM` using a rover with the `rplidar v2`, how to do a simple `loop` or use a `vision batch` service.

 **Dependencies:**